kalashnikxvxiii-collab/StegVault/wiki/Common-Errors.md

 ### ConnectionError

-Not applicable to v0.1.0 (no network features)
+Not applicable to v0.6.1 (no network features yet)

-Future versions may have cloud sync.
+Cloud sync features may be added in future versions.

 ---